andreafarina/SOLUS/example/example_200202_series/README.md

  - Set your directory to a folder in /cylprior_0.01/ .
    Each folder contains initialisation files for the reconstruction of the experimental data coming from different combinations of inclusion/bulk and a file containing the extrapolated 3D shape.
    The use of a cylindrical prior is already set in the initialisation files
- - The initialisation file RECsettings.m can be modified to allow for different parameters of reconstruction
+ - The initialisation file RECsettings.m can be modified to allow for different parameters of reconstruction.
+By setting REC.solver.prior.path=[] the software will use the ground truth shape for the edge-regularised reconstructions
- - The path to the extrapolated 3D shape is set in REC.solver.prior.path =''
  - Run run_DOT.m